Kcho: 2000s

-In 2009, he focused his work on issues that most concern: life, man, customs and culture, with particular emphasis on its way and movements.
+In 2009, KCHO's work focused on the issues of life, man, customs and culture.

-He received an invitation from Leonor Amarantes to participate in the V Latin American Biennial of Visual Arts in Curitiba, Brazil.
-For this particular occasion, the artist created a large installation, making the classroom of a school with all their property in a great "Archipelago in motion," this creation becomes part of the Nuclei of Time series, the artist structure by way of a poem where he talks about the journey that the man with knowledge.
+In 2009, KCHO received an invitation from Leonor Amarantes to participate in the V Latin American Biennial of Visual Arts in Curitiba, Brazil.
+For this, he created a large installation, making the classroom of a school and all its property into a great "Archipelago in motion".
+This work was part of KCHO's Nuclei of Time series.

-March 2009 marked the Tenth Havana Biennial, Cuba, in which said Kcho had broad participation; an example of this was to install "Core Time" in the contemporary Cuban art exhibit that HB remained in the exhibition room Pabexpo B, which also presented their works artists like Luis Gomez, Rene Francisco, Sandra Ramos, The Carpenters, among others.

-But without doubt, one of the essential flags in this biennial project proved to be the curatorship Meeting Point organized by Kcho in the Convent of St. Francis of Assisi in Havana, where he includes his work history as a carousel that appears from the darkness.

-Kcho met in Havana, as a meeting point, prestigious international contemporary art creators, such as Cai Guo-Qiang (China), Peter Nadin (USA), Patrick Tuttofuoco (Italy), Jane Alexander (South Africa), Tatsuo Miyajima (Japan), AES + F (Russia), Mariana Bunimov (Venezuela), and Patricia Gerber Jallageas Flaminio (Brazil), Shirin Neshat and Shoja Azari (Iran-US), Tomas Sanchez, Edgar Hechavarría, Luis Gomez and Yoan Capote (Cuba).
+In March 2009, KCHO participated in the Tenth Havana Biennial.
+He installed Core Time in the contemporary Cuban art exhibit in the exhibition room Pabexpo B, which also presented works by Luis Gomez, Rene Francisco, Sandra Ramos and The Carpenters among others.
+KCHO also organised the exhibition Meeting Point in the Convent of St. Francis of Assisi in Havana, where he included several of his works as a carousel that appeared from darkness.
+Whilst there, he met people including Cai Guo-Qiang (China), Peter Nadin (USA), Patrick Tuttofuoco (Italy), Jane Alexander (South Africa), Tatsuo Miyajima (Japan), AES + F (Russia), Mariana Bunimov (Venezuela), and Patricia Gerber Jallageas Flaminio (Brazil), Shirin Neshat and Shoja Azari (Iran-US), Tomas Sanchez, Edgar Hechavarría, Luis Gomez and Yoan Capote (Cuba).